darth-anish/Practice-git/README.md

 - push
 	- to push all local commited changes to remote branch: git push origin <branchname>
-- revert
-- reset --hard
+- hard-reset
+	- to reset the HEAD to any previous commits, removing all files and changes completely: git reset --hard <commitId>
-- reset --soft
+- mixed-reset
+	- files are kept locally but removed from the staging area/index, you have to add and commit to return back to original HEAD: git reset --mixed <commitId>
-- reset --mixed
+- soft-reset
+	- files are kept locally in staging area, only commit is needed to return back to original HEAD: git reset --soft <commitId>